-Permanent Total Disability
+Permanent and Total Disability Benefits in Massachusetts

-Permanent total disability (PTD) in the Commonwealth of Massachusetts is a disability rating used by the Executive Office of Labor and Workforce Development (EOLWD) to calculate workers’ compensation benefits.
+Permanent and total disability (PTD) in the Commonwealth of Massachusetts is a disability rating used by EOLWD to calculate workers’ compensation benefits.

-In the Commonwealth of Massachusetts, the Executive Office of Labor and Workforce Development (EOLWD) provides guidelines that determine the maximum level of compensation a workers’ compensation claimant may receive under a permanent total disability rating.
+In the Commonwealth of Massachusetts, the Executive Office of Labor and Workforce Development (EOLWD) provides guidelines that determine the maximum level of compensation a workers’ compensation claimant may receive under a permanent and total disability rating.